Thriving Kids Program: What Parents of Children with Autism Need to Know

 What is the Thriving Kids program?

-The Federal Government has announced that they will introduce a thriving Kids program to provide early supports for children with developmental delay and autism.
-It is designed to give children the right help at the right time, sometimes through schools, community health services or via existing providers.
+In September 2025, The Federal Government has announced that they will introduce a thriving Kids program to provide early supports for children with developmental delay and autism.
+It is designed to give children aged 8 and under the right help at the right time, sometimes through schools, community health services or via existing providers.
 The key difference to the current arrangement is that the funding for supports for these children will not be through the NDIS, but instead through Medicare or other government programs.

 Will my child lose their NDIS plan?